injeti-manohar/openshift-deployment-guide/src/main/paradox/lagom/prerequisites.md

 ## Postgres

-If you have an existing Postgres database, you can use that. @ref[Appendix A - Deploying Postgres](deploying-postgres.md) describes one way of deploying Postgres to a OpenShift environment if you don't.
+If you have an existing Postgres database, you can use that. @ref[Appendix A - Deploying Postgres](deploying-postgres.md) describes one way of deploying Postgres to a Kubernetes environment if you don't.

 For this guide, we will assume the following: